smart-data-models/dataModel.Parking/ParkingGroup/doc/spec_ZH.md

         model: https://schema.org/Text
         type: Property
     availableSpotNumber:
       description: The number of spots available in this group.
-It must lower or equal than `totalSpotNumber`.
+It must lower or equal than `totalSpotNumber`
       minimum: 0
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     averageSpotLength:
       description: The average length of parking spots.
-Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined.
+Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined
       exclusiveMinimum: true
       minimum: 0
       type: number